storpool/ubuntu-cloud-nova/doc/source/contributor/process.rst

 * No externally enforced limit on how many things can be a priority at any given time.

-* Does not (want to) solve the problem of discovering reviews that are ready to core review

 Process Evolution Ideas
 =======================